© 2026 RIWON KWON. All rights reserved.

 As a visitor myself, I had already experienced their local cooking class before joining the team.

-Later, our team stayed at the cooperative's motel for 3 days, conducting ethnographic observation and semi-structured interviews with visitors, locals, and the local cooperative members, while participating in heritage programs.
+Our team stayed at the cooperative's motel for 3 days, conducting ethnographic observation and semi-structured interviews with locals, visitors, and local cooperative staffs.

 Making vegan eggplant lasagna for the first time